John Stuart Mill

 Early Life and Education

-John Stuart Mill’s upbringing played a pivotal role in shaping his intellectual development.
+John Stuart Mill's upbringing played a pivotal role in shaping his intellectual development.
 His father, James Mill, was a close friend of Jeremy Bentham, a prominent utilitarian philosopher.
 As a result, John Stuart Mill was exposed to philosophical and economic discussions from a young age.
-His father’s educational methods were rigorous and unorthodox, designed to cultivate a prodigious intellect.
-By the age of three, John was learning Greek, and by the time he was eight, he had already delved into classical literature, logic, and mathematics.
+His father's educational methods were rigorous and unorthodox, designed to cultivate a prodigious intellect.
+By the age of three, John was learning Greek, and by the time he was eight, he had already explored classical literature, logic, and mathematics.

 Mill’s early education was not limited to his father’s teachings.
 He also studied under George Grote, a historian and philosopher, who introduced him to a wide range of subjects, including history, ethics, and political theory.
 This diverse and rigorous education laid the foundation for Mill’s later philosophical pursuits.